Rangi42/polishedcrystal/README.md

    * Special sprites for Pikachu that know Surf or Fly
    * Yellow Pikachu Surfing music
    * N would sympathize with the Ruins of Alph message about how "we depart for their sakes"
-   * Silph Co. lets you onto more floors after restoring power; you can buy Repeat, Timer, Quick, and Dusk Balls
    * Somtimes wild Pokémon know an egg move
    * Rock Smash breaks screens instead of lowering Defense (like Brick Break)
    * Gift a shiny Ditto somewhere (maybe in Pokémon Mansion)